albertattard/spring-boot-camp/docs/02-data/06-custom-queries.md

         private EntityManager entityManager;
       ```

       An [`EntityManager`](https://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html) is responsible for the lifecycle of entities.
-Our application is using an instance of `EntityManager` to read data from the `offices` table.
-It is used within this test to be able to empty the table and add new offices to prepare the test data for our tests.
+Our application is using an instance of `EntityManager` under the hood, to read data from the `offices` table.
+The repositories interact with an instance of the `EntityManager` which is conveniently setup and configured by [Spring Boot](https://spring.io/projects/spring-boot).
+The `EntityManager` is used within this test to be able to empty the table and add new offices to prepare the test data for our tests.

+   We can interact with the database directly using SQL, but that may produce unexpected results.
+The `EntityManager` may cache data and when the database is modified outside of the `EntityManager`, the repository may be dealing stale data.

    1. Setup the data